xamarin/xamarin-forms-samples/UserInterface/NativeViews/NativeSwitch/README.md

 ---
 name: Xamarin.Forms - Native Switch
-description: This sample demonstrates how to add native views to a Xamarin.Forms page, and how they can interact with Xamarin.Forms views.
+description: "How to add native views to a Xamarin.Forms page, and how they can interact with Xamarin.Forms views #ui"
 page_type: sample
 languages:
 - csharp